rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 The process of overturning a vote is pretty simple, just call `rocketpool pdao proposals vote` during vote period 2 and follow the prompts.
 The delegate's voting power will be overturned by the delegatee's voting power.

 The result of a proposal is concluded when vote period 2 is over.
 In order for a result to be determined (and executed), `proposal.quorum` total voting power must be reached by the end of `proposal.vote.phase2.time`.
-If quorum is met and consensus is reached, the proposal will be pass the voting periods and be marked as successful.
+If quorum is met and consensus is reached, the proposal will pass the voting periods and be marked as successful.

 ::: tip NOTE
 No further actions can be taken in the event that `proposal.quorum` is not met.
 A proposal is considered concluded and final if quorum is not met.